-Valuation List Tax Distribution List (for "nonsottlod" land) The document published under the Land (Settlement of Title) Ordinance on which the Registers of Title were based.
-The working sheet of the taxation authority in urban areas which included the block and parcel number of the property, the evner or reputed owner, a description of the property whether land or building and, if the latter, a brief description of its nature.
-The sheet also showed the area, and the values attributed to land and/or buildings in terms of gross and net annual value and date of valuation.
-It may be neted that the owner's name was included only to facilitate the collection of the tax and it was not uncommon for the names of one or more shareholders to be omitted.
-Encumbrances (e.g. Mortgage) are not shown.
+The working sheet of the taxation authority in urban areas which included the block and parcel number of the property, the owner or reputed owner, a description of the property whether land or building and, if the latter, a brief description of its nature.
+The sheet also showed the area and the values attributed to land and/or buildings in terms of gross and net annual value and date of valuation.
+It may be noted that the owner's name was included only to facilitate the collection of the tax and it was not uncommon for the names of one or more shareholders to be omitted.
+Encumbrances (e.g. Mortgage) are not